MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusteriSCSITargetServerRole.md

 Add-ClusteriSCSITargetServerRole -Storage "Cluster Disk 5"
 ```

-This example creates a clustered iSCSI Target server using Cluster Disk 5, and assigns a default
+This example creates a clustered iSCSI Target server using `Cluster Disk 5`, and assigns a default
 name.

 ### Example 2